hao203/rmarkdown-YAML/readme.md

     lang: "en-US"
     ---

-This field is not available in all output formats.
-It is available in:
+These field is not available in all output formats.
+Each is available
+in:

 <table>
 <colgroup>